IMPORTANT UPDATES

 What are active transduction implants?

-Kristan Alfonso, MD, a Pediatric Otolaryngologist at Children’s, implanted the first Bonebridge device into a pediatric patient in Georgia in December 2019, followed by implanting one of the first Osia devices into a pediatric patient in Georgia in July 2020.
+Kristan Alfonso, MD, a Pediatric Otolaryngologist at Children’s, implanted the first Bonebridge device into a pediatric patient in Georgia, followed by implanting one of the first Osia devices into a pediatric patient in Georgia.

 “There’s been such an improvement in the technology of these devices over the past decade, especially for bone conduction implants,” Dr. Alfonso explains.
 “Traditionally, this type of device would require you to clip on the hearing aid processor.
 It led to good results, but you could have problems with infections around the abutment.”